blat-blatnik/Car-Demo/README.md

 ![screenshot 2](/screenshots/screenshot-2.png)

-## Requirements
+## Try it out

-A moderately-powerful OpenGL 4.3 capable GPU.
+Download the latest release from [here](https://github.com/blat-blatnik/Car-Demo/releases) and run the executable.

+Note that you will need a _moderately_-powerful GPU.
 For reference, I get 110 FPS on a mobile GTX 1050, and 30 FPS on an Intel HD 630.
+Your GPU will also need to support at least OpenGL 4.3.

 ## How to compile ..